 restlessness, vomiting, loss of appetite, poor weight gain.
 It could

 also be laced with other dangerous substances.
 It is excreted into

 breast milk in large amounts and can cause a baby to become addicted.

 Breastfeeding should be stopped for 48 hours after using.
 Mothers who are

-on methadone treatment, in order to get over a Heroin addiction, are
+on methadone treatment, to get over a Heroin addiction, are

 sometimes advised to stop breastfeeding for three months while taking

-When a mother takes any of these drugs, there is fear for the baby’s health, as well as the care for baby, since the mother's ability
+When a mother takes any of these drugs, there is fear for the baby’s health, as well as the care for the baby since the mother's ability

 to look after her baby is hampered.
 It is imperative that you seek a

-substance abuse counsellor if you have a problem with any of these
+substance abuse counselor if you have a problem with any of these